 fQL368.R2.H3 (one of the atlas volumes) Haeckel, Ernst Heinrich Philipp August, 1834-1919.
 Die Radiolarien (Rhizopoda radiaria) : eine Monographie.
 Haekel's illustrations are among the impressive of the 19th c.
 He was also the most devoted of Darwin's German followers, even to the point of drawing what he didn't see (although I don't think that true of this volume).

 SB403.F5 Flore des serres et des Jardins de l'Europe, Annales Generales d'Horticulture.
 Almost any volume will do.
 I chose this title both because of the gorgeous hand-painted plates and because hort magazines like this were offering the first detailed descriptions of foreign plants.
 Curtis's Botanical Magazine (QK1.C8 LC 1) also offers great botanical illustrations.
-The earlier volumes of both offer the most impressive.

 fSD536.H55 1957 Hough, Romeyn Beck, 1857-1924.
 Hough's encyclopaedia of American woods / by E. S. Harrar 1st ed, New York : R. Speller, 1957.
 I chose this to represent our forestry collections.
-I included the publisher because of the intersting history of the work.
+I included the publisher because of the interesting history of the work.
 This is actually a 2nd edition.
 All 16 volumes of the wood samples were done but only the first 9 volumes of the accompanying text.
 Around 2003, I took a call asking if we'd be interested in the text for the rest of the volumes.
 It took a while to realize that I was talking to R. Speller himself.
 He was, if I remember correctly, 93 at the time.

 fQE905.U57 Unger, F. (Franz), 1800-1870.
 Chloris protogaea.
 Beitrage zur flora der vorwelt, von F. Unger...1847.
 A random choice to represent the paleo collections, chosen mostly because of the quality of the plates.